Locksmith Pricing FAQ

 Why is locksmith pricing so inconsistent?

-Inconsistency comes from: lack of standardized licensing in many states, directory aggregators advertising low prices and dispatching unlicensed contractors, equipment cost variation between locksmiths, and regional labor cost differences.
+Inconsistency comes from: lack of standardized licensing in many states, directory aggregators advertising low prices and dispatching contractors who may not hold a local license, equipment cost variation between locksmiths, and regional labor cost differences.
 Getting three quotes for non-emergency work is the most effective calibration approach.

 How do I know if a locksmith is overcharging me?

 Compare the quoted price against regional averages on this site.
 A residential lockout quoted over $175 in most US regions warrants asking for an itemized breakdown.
-Red flags include prices far below the regional low (bait pricing) or a technician claiming drilling is necessary on a standard residential lock.
+Signs worth a second look: a quote far below the regional range (which often signals a starting-at price rather than the all-in cost) or a technician claiming drilling is necessary on a standard residential lock.

-No. A $19 locksmith advertisement is a bait-and-switch.
-The actual bill typically runs $200–$500 after the technician claims the job is more complex than expected.
+A $19 advertised price rarely reflects the all-in cost.
+The final invoice typically runs $200–$500 after the technician claims the job is more complex than expected.
 Legitimate dispatch costs alone preclude sub-$35 pricing for on-site service.

-How do I verify a locksmith is licensed?
+How do I confirm a locksmith is licensed?

 Service-Specific Questions